Viewing offline content

 Senior Manager | Deloitte Services LP

-Jonathan Holdowsky is a senior manager with Deloitte Services LP and part of Deloitte’s Center for Integrated Research.
-In this role, he has managed a wide array of thought leadership initiatives on issues of strategic importance to clients within consumer and manufacturing sectors.
-Holdowsky’s research has explored the promise of emerging technologies such as artificial intelligence, cloud, internet of things, Industry 4.0, blockchain/digital assets, among other areas.
-His recent research has also explored the role that trust plays in every aspect of human endeavor.
+Jonathan Holdowsky is a senior manager in Deloitte’s Center for Integrated Research.
+In this role, he has managed a wide array of thought leadership initiatives on issues of strategic importance to clients in consumer and manufacturing sectors.
+His research has explored the promise of emerging technologies like AI, cloud, Internet of Things, Industry 4.0, and blockchain/digital assets, among other areas.
+His recent work has focused on neurodiversity as well as the role that trust plays in every aspect of human endeavor.

 • jholdowsky@deloitte.com